-One of the grandest of the Magic Circle firms, a stellar financial machine, a fortress on Fleet Street and a bastion of legal excellence - Freshfields offers a lot.
+One of the grandest of the Magic Circle firms, a stellar financial machine, and a bastion of legal excellence - Freshfields offers a lot.
 A brief blip now long behind it, the firm is steaming ahead with a remarkably strong financial performance, year after year.

 Such success hasn’t been easy.
 During the recession the firm booted out nearly a hundred partners and was pretty stingy making up new ones, too.
 Although - as plenty of firms found out - the downturn came with its own opportunities, and Freshies found itself advising plenty of banks and financial institutions - including the Bank of England (a client since 1743, dontchaknow), the German Ministry of Finance and central banks in Italy and the UAE.